winningproduct/learn-portal/content/8-retire/03-platform-migration-plan.md

 1.**Lift & shift:** This is the big bang approach.
 Just take the whole thing and try to move it into the new system at one go.
 However, it would help if you considered possible alterations to the component when taking this approach.

 **Trickle migration:** This refers to the process of migrating in phases.
 If there are many components in the platform architecture to migrate, then trickle migration strategy might be a good option.
 It also gives more comfort in an unfortunate situation where you might have to roll-back.
-Test early and often
+Test early and often.

 ### Test early and often:

 An essential piece of the puzzle verifies that the migrated components work as they are expected and meet the requirements set at the inception.
-Consider observing a parallel run of these components to make sure that they behave the same as in the old architecture.
+Consider observing a parallel run of these components to make sure that they behave the same as the old architecture.

 ## References